wouterbulten/wouterbulten.github.io/_posts/recipes/2017-03-17-anise-white-chocolate-bonbons.md

 description: "New experimental filling: white chocolate with anise seeds"
 ---

-This bonbon flavor started as a experiment but turned out to be really tasty!
-The combination of white chocolate (I used white Callebaut callets) with the anise seeds is very addictive.
+This bonbon flavor started as an experiment, but turned out to be really tasty!
+The combination of white chocolate (I used [white Callebaut callets](https://amzn.to/2MWddZ9)) with the anise seeds is very addictive.

 ## Ingredients (filling)